emadin/HIMB_Summer_Course_2019_Remote_Sensing_Imagery_GE_Planet_Tutorial/GoogleEarthAndPlanetTutorial.md

 #### Google Earth

+-   Settings
+    -   turn off tilt feature (GE -&gt; Preferences -&gt; Navigation -&gt; "Do not automatically tilt while zooming")
 -   Labels
     -   place names
     -   grid
 -   Navigation
-    -   by lat/long
-        -   -21.808627°, 35.431507° (Bazaruto Island, Mozamique)
+    -   by lat/long (-21.808627°, 35.431507°: Bazaruto Island, Mozamique)
-        -   30.230207°, -88.930336° (Ship Island, Mississippi, USA)
-    -   by place name (choose own)
+    -   by place name (Hawaii Institute of Marine Biology)
 -   Controls (upper right)
     -   N (direction): change map orientation
     -   eye (look): change perspective
-    -   hand (move): pan around imagery
-    -   street view: try; see if relevant to your area
     -   zoom: zoom in and out
         -   two-finger zoom: put cursor in area to center on, then zoom
 -   Layers
     -   3D Buildings:
         -   turn layer on; navigate (by name) to "Sydney Opera House"
-        -   work with controls to positions yourself as a drone hovering at lowest roo fpeak height
+        -   work with controls to positions yourself as a drone hovering at lowest roof peak height
         -   use N (direction) control to spin Opera House around
     -   Terrain:
         -   go to 36.232957°, -111.965179° (Grand Canyon, USA)